BeauchampJ/MECH105-Algorithms/Simpson/README.md

 ## Description

 This algorithm uses the Simpsons 1/3 method to integrate numerically across user defined points.
 It also uses the trapezoidal rule to integrate end points if there are any left over.
+This program does NOT utilize 3/8th integration techniques.

 ---